Axnjr/SEM7/NaturalLanguageProcessing.md

 Organized into nouns, verbs, adjectives, and adverbs, each forming a separate network of meaningfully related words.

 # 5. Reference Resolution:
-is a fundamental task in Natural Language Processing (NLP) that involves determining what entities pronouns and other referring expressions in a text refer to.
-This task is crucial for understanding and generating coherent text.
+is a fundamental task in Natural Language Processing (NLP) that involves determining what entities pronouns and other referring expressions in a text refer to. `(It involves identifying when different expressions in a text refer to the same entity)` This task is crucial for understanding and generating coherent text.
 `Types of References:` Includes pronouns (he, she, it), definite descriptions (the car), and demonstratives (this, that).
 `Challenges:` Ambiguity in language, varying contexts, and the need for world knowledge to resolve references accurately.
 ## Techniques: